 A large part of the market is devoted to used clothing.

-As in the past, the market is regulated by the government, which taxes sellers.
+As in the past, the market is regulated, and vendors are taxed.

 On the way home, cradle in arm.